DaveHudiny/synthesis/rl_src/README.md

 # Implementation of RL
  Implementation of reinforcement learning for PAYNT oracle.
+Author of this implementation is David Hudák (xhudak03).

 ## Installation
  Install paynt.